eth-easl/pecan-experiments/README.md

 ## Contributing

 We welcome contributions to Pecan.
-Please see our [Cachew source code](https://github.com/eth-easl/cachew/tree/oto-pecan) repository.
+Please see our [Pecan source code](https://github.com/eth-easl/cachew/tree/oto-pecan) repository.

 ## Referencing our work